tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 if this server provides an extended configuration in the form of a Web PvD ({{configuration}}).
 To do this, the client performs a GET request to the DoH URI, indicating that it accepts a media type of “application/pvd+json” {{!I-D.ietf-intarea-provisioning-domains}}.
-When requesting the PvD information, the query and fragment components of the requested path SHOULD be left empty.
+When requesting the PvD information, the query and fragment components of the requested path are left empty.
 Note that this is different from a GET request for the “application/dns-message” type, in which the query variable "dns" contains an encoded version of a DNS message.